 LSSP is not a simple system, it’s designed to model the internal structure of musical compositions and music isn’t always the simplest of things.

 Unlike a piano roll editor where melody, harmony, rhythm and form are all entangled; LSSP attempts to expose these elements to independent manipulation by making the underlying musical structure explicit.
 This opens up fantastic possibilities but requires a deeper level of engagement than a system based on a piano roll (or a series of CV step sequencers).

 I use the analogy of a graphics editor.
 In principle a program that enables you to set the color of any pixel in an image is extremely easy to understand and is capable of producing any image.
 But in reality this conceptual simplicity is of little help when you are trying to create complex shapes and shading.

 Piano roll editors have the same conceptual simplicity and are easy to use but they offer little or no assistance in creating music that has real-world structure built from scales, chord progressions and large scale form.
 Such structural content is only implicit.

 So, one of the key concepts in LSSP is disentanglement with Melody Sequencers handling melody, Rhythm Sequencers handling rhythm, Progression modules handling chord progressions, Scale modules handling scales, Chord modules handling chords, Groove modules handling micro-timing and dynamics, CV Sequencers handling CV modulation, Song Control and Song Part modules handling large scale structure and time-splitting modules handling intermediate level form.

 Sophisticated interaction between these modules enables these essential elements to be independently manipulated yet coalesce into a whole in a manner that transforms the way you can create music.

-Although modest small scale patches using LSSP modules are very useful the main focus of the design is to enable very large scale projects to be constructed that model complete compositions with multiple instruments.
+But one of the goals of the LSSP architecture is to enable large scale projects to be constructed that model complete compositions with multiple instruments.
 Perhaps using hundreds of modules and taking weeks to build.